Get a free, no obligation personal loan quote with rates as low as 9.99%

 If none of the above options are effective, you can also take the dealer or manufacturer to court.
 Although this can be an expensive and time-consuming affair, the source of your lemon car may agree to pay a small settlement to cover the cost of any repairs, rather than be involved in a lengthy lawsuit.

-However, as mentioned, any legal case can be pricey because you may have to hire an attorney and deal with court fees later on, both of which can add up to just as much, if not more than your repairs would have cost.
+However, as mentioned, any legal case can be pricey because you may have to hire an attorney and deal with court fees later on.
+These can add up to just as much as, if not more than, your repairs would cost.
 So, unless your car is a true lemon that you paid a hefty price for, one of the earlier options may work out better for you.

 Are Lemon Cars Covered Under My Warranty Or Insurance Policy?